 4. Mute or turn off the sound when not wearing it.

 A lot of people don’t realize this but when you’re not wearing a headphone (i.e. it’s placed on your desk, etc.), it would easily leak out your music.
 So what I normally do is simply pause my music player or hit the mute button whenever I take the headphone off.
-If your headphone can fold flat easily, then doing this is a good alternative as well.
+If your headphone can fold flat easily, doing this is a good alternative as well.

 5. Ask the other person to wear headphones himself.